ChanakyaMohanReddy/AI-Assignment5-SE24UCSE034/Q2/README.md

 ---

 # Observation

-The planner successfully generates personalized travel plans using different knowledge bases.
+The planner generates travel plans based on user preferences and budget using different knowledge bases.
 It also estimates the trip cost and checks whether the plan matches the user budget.

 The system can be expanded further by adding more destinations, hotels, restaurants, and real-time APIs.